At what time should I be there on race day?

 Medals, diplomas, T-shirts and prize money?

-All finishers get a small, but shiny medal “6 Sjöar”.
+All finishers get a wooden medal “6 Sjöar”m produced in Sweden.
 We are environmental concerned, so there is more focus on running than merchandise.
 You will find personal diplomas as PDF on your result page to be printed.
 T-shirts are available to buy on site or afterwards by mail.

-Timekeeping is carried out by Racetimer.
+Timekeeping is carried out by Neptron.
 On your bib number there is a tiny disposable chip.
 Time is automatically registered as you cross the finish line and immediately available on the results page.

 Can I change distance?